Back to Living Real Change

 If you really want chips or cookies, go ahead and have them.
 But it’s important to be mindful of your eating habits and work on changing them for the better.
 To prevent overeating, Beal suggests the following tips:

-• Make sure you are eating a well-balanced meal, which consists of a lean protein, a whole grain starch, a fruit and a vegetable.
-And eat them in that order.
-If you want seconds, start with fruits and vegetables, and if you are still hungry get the starch and then protein.
+• Make sure you are eating a well-balanced meal that consists of lean protein, whole grain starch, fruit and vegetables.
+Eat them in that order.
+If you want seconds, start with fruits and vegetables, and if you are still hungry, get the starch and then protein.

 • Eat on a schedule.
 Make sure it is the same time and same amount of food every day.

 • If you crave something, have it.
 But do it in a healthy way.
 If you are craving chips with your lunch, get them.
-And pair it with a healthier option like a salad.
+Pair them with a healthier option like a salad.

 • Store granola or trail mix in your desk drawer to have healthier, convenient snack options.